How to avoid cabin fever while working from home

 2. Plan your day.

 Create a schedule that includes work times, eating, hydrating and taking breaks.
 Your mental breaks should consist of going for a walk or some form of exercise and listening to your favourite music.
-These activities boost your dopamine levels, increasing your mood and your motivation to get work done.
+These activities boost your dopamine levels, increasing your mood and motivation to finish work.

 3. Maintain your sleep patterns.

-Wake up at your regular time and add new morning activities that maintain social contact with others.
+Wake up regularly and add new morning activities that maintain social contact with others.
 Start your day with a virtual yoga or gym session.
-Bear in mind that exercising in the sunshine and fresh air will also help decrease the levels of stress hormones in your bloodstream.
+Remember that exercising in the sunshine and fresh air will also help decrease the levels of stress hormones in your bloodstream.

 4. Use mindfulness exercises to help focus only on work.

 A simple exercise is to relax your body and focus on your breathing.
 Take a few long, slow breaths, each with an equally long exhale.
 This conscious breathing moves your thoughts from your limbic regions to your prefrontal cortex.
 Pay attention to what you are thinking during this exercise.
-Being aware of your thoughts is essential to restructure your brains reflex thinking.
+Awareness of your thoughts is essential to restructure your brain’s reflex thinking.

 5. Activate your social networks.

 Make sure your office space is videoconference friendly.
-Make use of e-mail, phone, text, instant messaging, and attend meetings via Zoom or Skype.
+Use e-mail, phone, text, and instant messaging, and attend meetings via Zoom or Skype.

 There are a fantastic amount of free webinars on offer right now.
-If you have entrepreneurial tendencies or want some upskilling or self-development, start searching your social media feeds for what’s on offer.
+If you have entrepreneurial tendencies or want upskilling or self-development, search your social media feeds for what’s on offer.

-Better yet, grab a coffee and use Skype or Zoom to hold your usual get together with friends and co-workers.
+Grab a coffee and use Skype or Zoom to hold your usual get-together with friends and co-workers.
 Invite them to lunch regularly.
 You can even organise after-work activities, with cocktails, music and mood lighting or visit the virtual pub.
 Each of these activities helps overcome feelings of isolation.

 What does a positive work-from-home mindset look like?

-Adjustments to your mindset and communication with the people you around you can result in a whole new attitude to working from home.
-Here are some of the new thought patterns you can establish after mindset coaching.
+Adjustments to your mindset and communication with the people around you can result in a whole new attitude toward working from home.
+Here are some new thought patterns you can establish after mindset coaching.

-• Working from home will allow me to develop and enhance my critical thinking, organisational skills and ability to communicate.
-It goes a long way to improving my discipline, focus, commitment and ability to block out distractions.
+- Working from home will allow me to develop and enhance my critical thinking, organisational skills and communication ability.
+It goes a long way toward improving my discipline, focus, commitment and ability to block distractions.

-• Working from home is providing me with an excellent opportunity to connect with my family and community.
-Improved work-life balance and more quality time with the people I care about.
-At the same time, I can still provide exceptional service to my company.
+- Improved work-life balance and more quality time with the people I care about.
+Working from home provides an excellent opportunity to connect with my family and community.
+At the same time, I can still offer exceptional service to my company.

-If after these implementations you are still feeling lonely, you can take your laptop or phone outside.
+If you are still feeling lonely after these implementations, you can take your laptop or phone outside.
 Fresh air, sunshine, cars whizzing past and the odd pedestrian will help your mind understand you are not alone.

 If you are struggling with working from home, please reach out.
 We can help you through this transition.